mnoun09/landed/README.md

 Welcome to Mars!

-Customize your astronaut and send them off!
-Track their mood and health and interact with others
+Customize your astronaut and send them on their way!
+Track their mood and health, and interact with others